arexsvn/Pong/README.md

 ## How to play
 Play the game on itch.io at https://arexsvn.itch.io/pong

 The game can be played in a mobile or desktop browser or by running a native executable.
 A Windows build is included in this repo at BuildArchives/Pong_build_win.zip.

+To build the game locally clone the repo and add as a new project in Unity like usual (I'm using unity 2022.3.1f1, this version or newer should work fine.)
+The default WebGL or Windows/Mac/Linux platforms can be tested with the usual "Build and Run" button in Build Settings.
+To test multiplayer locally simply run multiple versions of the .exe.

 Crossplay between all platforms is supported including native app and WebGL instances.
 A game or dedicated server can be started from any platform.
 ### Multiplayer